Chiquitita: Music video

-"Chiquitita" was one of the very few singles ABBA released without a custom-made video.
+"Chiquitita" was one of the few singles ABBA released without a custom-made video.
 Since then, on compilations of the group's videos, a contemporary TV performance of the song has been used, recorded in mid-February 1979, a month after the single's release.
-This clip was taped by the BBC during recording of the show ABBA in Switzerland, broadcast across Europe at Easter 1979, although this clip did not feature in the broadcast, being intended for a Christmas programme.
+This clip was taped by the BBC during recording of the show ABBA in Switzerland, broadcast across Europe at Easter 1979, but this clip did not feature in the broadcast, being intended for a Christmas programme.

 ABBA are seen performing the song on a mountainside, with a snowman in the background.
 Throughout the clip, the bad weather and bad light caused problems during filming, which affected Anni-Frid Lyngstad; her hair constantly flew in her face, and she was forced to keep moving it out of her eyes, so it was not used.
-During the location shoot in Leysin, the BBC recorded two further versions of the group lip-synching to the song.
-The group performed the song inside the BBC Big Top used to host ABBA in Switzerland which was included in the final broadcast and a second video was shot of the group sitting around a table in a cafe, for the show Christmas Snowtime Special shown on BBC1 on 23 December 1979, hosted by Dame Edna Everage.
-The clip of the group filmed outside with the snowman was originally intended for this Christmas show, but producer/director Michael Hurll recorded the second clip as he was not happy with the first.
+During the location shoot in Leysin, the BBC recorded two other versions of the group lip-synching to the song.
+The group performed the song inside the BBC Big Top used to host ABBA in Switzerland, which was included in the final broadcast, and a second video was shot of the group sitting around a table in a cafe, for the show Christmas Snowtime Special shown on BBC1 on 23 December 1979, hosted by Dame Edna Everage.
+The clip of the group filmed outside with the snowman was intended for this Christmas show, but producer/director Michael Hurll recorded the second clip because he was not happy with the first.
 In March 2022, a new lyric video was released featuring the mountainside footage.